 An average of 105 snowstorms hit the U.S. each year, typically producing snow for two to five days while spanning several states.
 Almost every part of the country has seen at least mild flurries at some point in modern history — even much of South Florida — but snow falls so irregularly and unevenly that the National Oceanic and Atmospheric Administration doesn't keep official snowfall records at the state level.
 It does track cities' totals, though, and records from its National Climatic Data Center suggest New York is home to some of the snowiest cities in the country: Syracuse averages 115 inches annually, followed by Buffalo (93 inches), Rochester (92 inches) and Binghamton (84 inches).

 Of course, there are also less populated areas that receive far more snow than that.
-Mount Washington, N.H., averages 260 inches, for example, while the Paradise ranger station in Mount Rainier National Park in Washington leads the nation with its yearly average of 551 inches.
-Thompson Pass also set several national records for extreme short-term snowfall during a major storm in late 1955 — 120 inches fell in two days, 147 in three days, 163 in four days, and 175 in five days — and set the six- and seven-day records with another blizzard two years earlier.
+Mount Washington, N.H., averages 275 inches, for example, while the Paradise ranger station in Mount Rainier National Park in Washington leads the nation with its yearly average of 677 inches.
 (See the map above for nationwide yearly snowfall averages.)

 Heavy snowfall is a serious threat to homes and businesses, but it's especially dangerous for drivers.
 About 70 percent of all injuries caused by ice and snow are from vehicle accidents, according to NOAA, with a quarter happening to people who were caught out in a storm.
 But the danger doesn't end with the storm, since melting snow often leads to black ice, slippery roads and even springtime floods, such as the ice jams and heavy snowmelt that often cause flooding along the Red River in North Dakota and Minnesota.